Sustainable Pet Grooming: How to Care for Long-Haired Pets Naturally

 And always check that the product is cruelty-free and not tested on animals.

-Bonus Tip: Try an Apple Cider Vinegar Rinse (Backed by Experts)
+Bonus Tip: Apple Cider Vinegar Rinse (Use with Care)

-• Avoid eyes, ears, and broken skin (it can sting!).
+• Avoid eyes, ears, and any broken or irritated skin

 Managing All That Fur – The Sustainable Way